Fuming over setback to casino smoking ban, workers light up in New Jersey Statehouse meeting

 Pete Naccarelli, a Borgata dealer and a leader of the employee anti-smoking movement, said Polistina is “copying and pasting casino executive talking points and attempting to present them as a credible solution.
 It’s shameful and disgusting.”

 Senate President Nicholas Scutari declined comment Thursday.
-Assembly Speaker Craig Coughlin said “we’ll find a way to get this done in both houses of the Legislature,” but did not say which approach he favors.
+A spokesperson for Assembly Speaker Craig Coughlin did not immediately respond to a request for comment.

 New Jersey’s public smoking law specifically exempts casinos — something that workers have long sought to change.